mattermost/mattermost-developer-documentation/site/content/contribute/more-info/getting-started/test-guideline.md

   - /contribute/getting-started/test-guideline
 ---

-At Mattermost, we write tests to be __confident__ that our product works as expected when used by our customers.
-As developers, we write tests as a gift to our future selves or to be __confident__ that changes will not cause regressions or unintended behaviors.
-We value test-writing as much as a feature or a bug fix, and it's integrated in our core development workflows.
-It's not an afterthought and definitely not a follow-up action.
+At Mattermost, we write tests because we want to be onfident that our product works as expected for our users.
+As developers, we write tests as a gift to our future selves or to be confident that changes won't cause regressions or unintended behaviors.
+We value contributors who write tests as much as any others, and we want the process to be integrated in our core development workflow rather than being an afterthought or follow-up action.

 This page stresses the importance of tests, including for every pull request being submitted.
 It is the foundation of our test guidelines, and serves as a reference on why we do not merge code without tests.
 This is not to meet higher code coverage but rather to write effective and well-planned use cases depending on the changes being made.
 But of course, there's always an exception.
 If it isn't possible to make a test for some reason, let the reviewers know by writing a description to start a discussion and to fully understand the situation you are facing.